Creating SMS surveys: Tips, examples and benefits

 Higher engagement

-The fast and familiar format of SMS means you can expect consistently high engagement compared to other communication channels.
+The fast and familiar format of SMS means you can expect consistently high engagement compared to other communication channels, such as email.

 Fast responses